 Third-party SaaS apps

-These third-party apps can provide a back door for bad actors to access your company’s internal systems and cloud data.
+In other words, these third-party apps can provide a back door for bad actors to access your company’s internal systems and cloud data.
+By using SSPM, organizations can continuously evaluate the security posture of third-party apps and ensure compliance with industry standards before integration.

 This continued explosion in the use of third-party apps and OAuth tokens underscores the importance for companies to embrace robust security measures in this area.